Flexibility and Stretching

 1) dynamic: moving stretches eg. walking lunges; are good for warming up and correlate with reduced injury risk if done prior to sport and increases performance

-2) static: holding stretches of low force and long duration such as a holding calf stretch; muscle length changes occur for around 30mins after the fact, but increase your risk of injury if done prior to the chosen sport
+2) static: holding stretches of low force and long duration such as a holding calf stretch; muscle length changes occur for around 30mins after the fact, but increases your risk of injury if done prior to the chosen sport

 3) Proprioceptive Neuromuscular Facilitation stretching (PNFS) which is a contraction of a muscle or its antagonist before stretching, for example a biceps stretch, I can contract the muscle and relax or contract the triceps as it is the antagonist